ZimCodes/Zyod/README.md

 ***--random-wait***

-Wait a random amount of seconds before scraping.
+Randomize the amount of time to wait.

 The time before scraping will vary between 0.5 * `--wait,-w` (_inclusive_)
 to 1.5 * `--wait,-w` (_exclusive_)